gabssnake/observablehq-docs/docs/accounts-workspaces/microsoft-teams-integration.md

 If you already have an Observable account, sign in with your preferred authentication provider.
 (Note that there are [advantages](#notification) to signing in using your Microsoft authentication.)

 If you have not yet created an account, you can sign up by clicking **Create an account** and creating your Observable Team.
-You can read more about that [here](https://observablehq.com/@observablehq/signing-on).
-If you want to learn more about Observable, take a look at our [Getting Started](https://observablehq.com/@observablehq/documentation#gettingStarted) notebooks.
+You can read more about that [here](/accounts-workspaces/accounts#create-an-account).
+If you want to learn more about Observable, take a look at our [Getting Started](/learn/overview) guide.

 Once you have signed in to Observable, the Observable tab appears: